 "...We've been getting lots of questions about reforms related to Health Information Technology (HIT).
 Many of our colleagues want to know what the national strategy is and how it's taking into account the concerns of physicians and patients.

 To answer these questions, we've asked Dr. David Blumenthal, the National Coordinator for Health Information Technology (and a primary care physician) to join physicians and medical students for a conference call on Thursday, November 18th at 8pm EDT/5pm PDT.
+Please join us for a call with Dr. Blumenthal on Thursday, November 18 at 8pm EST.

 The American Recovery and Reinvestment Act (ARRA) and Affordable Care Act (ACA) have many provisions supporting Health Information Technology (HIT).
 We know that many of our colleagues want to move to a more modern system but many are concerned about the expense and difficulty of doing so.